 In recent years, the conversation around Candida has moved beyond treating simple, local infections to addressing whole-body root causes – microbiome imbalance, nutrition, stress resilience, and lifestyle.
 Scientists are increasingly investigating the complex interplay between gut flora, immune function, and metabolic health, aiming to identify targeted strategies that go beyond symptom management.

 There is now a greater emphasis on restoring microbial harmony, repairing gut health, and supporting immune function, spotlighting the importance of dietary choices and lifestyle adjustments as central to long-term management and recovery.
+Because the end goal is not to eliminate Candida (it is a normal resident), but to restore microbial harmony.

 Research has shown that diets high in refined carbohydrates, sugars, and ultra-processed foods may promote the overgrowth of Candida, as these organisms thrive on simple sugars and can outcompete beneficial bacteria under such conditions [15].
 One example of this is a study evidencing that high glucose levels are shown to stimulate Candida growth by up to 12-fold within hours, creating an environment that favours fungal proliferation over beneficial bacteria [16].